-Men's Basketball holds a total of 13 state championships.
-Women's Basketball holds six state championships and a national championship in 2015.
+Men's Basketball holds a total of 16 state championships and 25 Panhandle Conference Championships.
+Women's Basketball holds five Panhandle Conference championships, seven state championships and a national championship in 2015.

 Chipola marked its 60th anniversary in 2007 in grand style by picking up two national championships baseball and softball-and state championships in all four of the college's major intercollegiate sports.
 The feat put Chipola in the record books as the only team from the Florida ever to win four state championships in one year.